 Here’s how to keep their interest and build their trust:

-Use my pre-written set of 18 messages – each offering advice that demonstrates why some homes sell quickly while others just sit there.
+Use my pre-written set of 18 prospecting to future home sellers letters – each offering advice that demonstrates why some homes sell quickly while others just sit there.

 My purpose and intent in writing these letters is threefold.

 First, of course, is to keep you in touch with serious seller prospects who will choose you as their listing agent.

 Second is to set you up as an agent who cares about their success.
 You’ll be giving advice, not hollering “Hire me now!” as your competition is probably doing.
 Of course, you’ll be offering your services, but in a non-abrasive manner.